-- 1 Insert baffles with the keyhole end first. - 2 Rotate baffle assembly so that it is in the vertical position. - Slide baffle assembly into the last radiant tube section, furthest from the burner control box.
+- 1 Insert baffles with the keyhole end first. - 2 Rotate baffle assembly so that it is in the vertical position. - Slide baffle assembly into the last radiant tube section, furthest from burner control box.
 NOTE: Baffle assemblies longer than 10 ft. will continue to be fed into next tube section.
-When the heater is configured with a 'U' or 'L' shaped accessory fitting It may be necessary to cut the baffle in two sections.
-In this case, place as much baffle as possible downstream of the fitting and the remainder just before the fitting.
+If the heater is fitted with a 'U' or 'L' shaped accessory fitting, it may necessary to cut the baffle into two sections.
+In this case, place as much baffle as possible downstream of the accessory fitting and the remainder just before the fitting.